Skip to main content

 Dropping, Withdrawing or Failing Classes

-It is possible that you could owe money back for all or part of your Federal Pell Grant if you do not complete classes that you registered for in the spring quarter.
+It is possible that you could owe money back for all or part of your Federal Pell Grant if you do not complete classes that you registered for.
 The amount you may owe will be calculated based on the drop date, the number of credits and the last day that you attended classes.

 Your spring Pell Grant amount will depend on the number of credits you are registered in, as well as your Pell Lifetime Eligibility Units (LEU).
-The Pell Grant amount will be adjusted just prior to the release (disbursement) of your aid based on your enrollment level.
-Enrollment levels are defined in the following manner:
+The Pell Grant amount will be adjusted just prior to the release (disbursement) of your aid based on your enrollment intensity.
+Enrollment Intensity is defined in the following manner:

 Federal Supplemental Educational Opportunity Grant